lvidarte/lightyear/README.md

 # Lightyear - Pipeline runner

-Runs multiple parallel processes (fork) using queues as communication method.
+Run N multiple parallel processes ([fork](https://en.wikipedia.org/wiki/Fork_(system_call))) using queues as communication method.

+Lightyear is flexible: you can create N kinds of different processes, launch N instances for each of them, and create N queues for communication.

 ### Pipelines